Pratik-Dungano/ecommerce/README.md

 # Adaa Jaipur - E-commerce Website
+## Team-Ein Bin Tin
+Pratikkumar Dungano
+Suraj Yaligar
+Ananya Sah Mu

 ## Introduction
 Adaa Jaipur is a modern e-commerce platform designed for seamless shopping.
 It provides a user-friendly interface, efficient backend, and an intuitive admin panel for managing products and orders.